BombCell/Neuropixels_course_2024/README.md

 -   Does it pass the spatial decay metric?
 -   Should it?
 -   Why does bombcell classify it as noise?
--   Based on this unit, where would you set the minimum spatial decay parameter?
+-   Based on this unit, would you change the minimum spatial decay parameter?
 - Look at unit 342:
 -   Does it pass the # peaks metric?
 -   Should it?